-Contraindications to estrogen therapy: undisgnosed vaginal bleeding, history of breast cancer, VTE or severe liner disease (1,3).
+Contraindications to estrogen therapy; undisgnosed vaginal bleeding, history of breast cancer, VTE or severe liver disease (1,3),

-H. Supplemental Learning Resources for Students (From FM Clerkship Core Document)
+H. Supplemental Learning Resources (information for clerks taken from the FM Clerkship Core Document)

 The breadth of family medicine can be overwhelming.
 Unfortunately, no single resource is available to answer all the questions you will encounter during your clerkship.
 One of the skills of being a family doctor is to access information.